Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 To be transgender is to have a gender identity which does not match the gender you were presumed to have based upon your genitals.
 This can mean a person born with a penis is actually a girl, that a person born with a vulva is actually a boy, or that a person with either genital configuration may not fit either side of that spectrum and is non-binary.

 This experience of discontinuity between the internal and external self is what we describe as Gender Dysphoria.
 Every trans person, regardless of their position within or outside of the gender binary, experiences some form of Gender Dysphoria.
 This is something of a political topic within trans communities, as different groups have their own ideas of what Gender Dysphoria is, how it manifests, and what qualifies a person as being trans.
 By and large, however, this debate is feckless and fruitless, as the definition above encompasses the beginning and the ending of how these terms intermingle, as I hope to demonstrate in this essay.

+**Note:** If you find yourself struggling with any terminology in this essay, I recommend [this very detailed and handy glossary of terms](https://www.glaad.org/reference/transgender) by GLAAD.

 ### A Brief History of Gender Dysphoria